Princeton Sound Lab

 The Princeton Sound Lab is a research laboratory in the Department of Computer Science at Princeton University, in collaboration with the Department of Music.
 The Sound Lab conducts research in a variety of areas in computer music, including physical modeling, audio analysis, audio synthesis, programming languages for audio and multimedia, interactive controller design, psychoacoustics, and real-time systems for composition and performance.

+The lab has had support from the SONY Corporation.

+The facility has utilised an anechoic (echo-less) chamber for research.

+History

+The dedicated Princeton lab was created following separation of joint research activities with Columbia University in the 1980s.